What Is A Petrol Engine, Its Application, Parts and How it Works?

 Four-cylinder inline petrol engines contain three bearings in the crankcase, one at each end and one in the middle, while diesel engines have five main bearings, one at each end and one between each cylinder.

-The crankcase is made from cast iron and aluminum, the same materials used in making the cylinder block.
+Cast iron and aluminum, the same materials used to make the cylinder block, form the crankcase.
 A crankcase serves many purposes for the engine, as it helps to protect its inner mechanism from dust, dirt, and some other materials.

 It also serves as housing that encloses the crankshaft and the connecting rod, keeping the oil and air.